 In the EU, 30% of total plastics were collected for recycling (in 2016), and half of it was exported for recycling, mainly to China.
 Yet in 2017, China announced a ban on the importation of almost all plastic waste effective as of early 2018.
 Since then, over-dependence on China for recycling plastics has put the global recycling industry in crisis.
 Without the possibility to export their waste, the ability of the EU and other developed economies to reach ambitious recycling objectives is called into question.
 It also sheds light on the limits of plastic recycling and of low-cost recycling strategies.

 Low-cost recycling strategies for plastic waste

 Plastics are cheap materials, but they are costly to recycle.
-Hence if oil prices are low, recycled plastics can reach the same or a lower price than recycled ones.
+Hence if oil prices are low, virgin plastics can reach the same or a lower price than recycled ones.

 The first explanation is that sorting plastics is labour-intensive.
 The recycling process is also complex due to the wide range of plastic polymers, the use of blends, the presence of both chemical additives in the material and of residual impurities.
 Material properties tend to degrade during the recycling process.
 Hence, for those plastics that we can recycle, recycling can only be repeated a limited number of times.
 Finally, the process results in low-value materials for which there is not enough demand.

 For example, for a clear polyethylene terephthalate (PET) bottle, one of the most recyclable plastic, the share of recycled PET in a new bottle never exceeds 50%.
 Hence, virgin plastics must be added to recycled materials during fabrication, creating a demand for virgin plastics.
 In most cases, the bottle will be recycled in an open-loop.
 For instance, a clear PET bottle can be recycled in a non-recyclable pullover.